-- 85. (1) The Minister may make regulations regarding- - (a) the facilitating of the empowerment of new entrants in the industry; - (b) the payment of fees in respect of any application made in terms of this Act; 20 - (c) the payment of fees in respect of registrations; - (d) the payment of annual fees in respect of registrations; - (e) the duties of officers by virtue of this Act; - (f) the form of certificates of registration, notices, summonses, appointments and designations, determinations, applications, objections and other documents in 25 terms of this Act; - (g) notices of information with regard to the abuse of liquor or any other related matter deemed by him or her to be in the public interest; - (h) within the framework of section 32, the application procedure for the category of registration contemplated in section 29(f); - (i) the manner in which a general dealer which is a registered person shall demarcate areas and keep, display and sell liquor and control access thereto; - (j) the furnishing of information by registered persons regarding a price schedule and the volumes of liquor manufactured and sold or manufactured or sold, as the case may be, by them during a specified period; - (k) any matter required or permitted to be prescribed in terms of this Act; and - (1) generally all matters which are reasonably necessary or expedient to be prescribed in order to achieve the objects of this Act. - (2) A regulation made under this Act may provide that a person who contravenes or fails to comply with a provision thereof, shall be guilty of an offence and liable on 40 conviction to a fine or to imprisonment for a period not exceeding two years. - (3) A regulation regarding any fees shall be made in consultation with the Minister in the national sphere government responsible for state expenditure.
+- 85. (1) The Minister may make regulations regarding- - (a) the facilitating of the empowerment of new entrants in the industry; - (b) the payment of fees in respect of any application made in terms of this Act; - (c) the payment of fees in respect of registrations; - (d) the payment of annual fees in respect of registrations; - (e) the duties of officers by virtue of this Act; - (f) the form of certificates of registration, notices, summonses, appointments and designations, determinations, applications, objections and other documents in terms of this Act; - (g) notices of information with regard to the abu ;e of liquor or any other related matter deemed by him or her to be in the public interest; - (h) within the framework of section 30, the application procedure for the category of registration contemplated in section 27(f); - (i) the manner in which a general dealer which is a registered person shall 25 demarcate areas and keep, display and sell liquor and control access thereto: - (j) the furnishing of information by registered persons regarding a price schedule and the volumes of liquor manufactured and sold or manufactured or sold, as the case may be, by them during a specified period; - (k) any matter required or permitted to be prescribed in terms of this Act; 30 - (1) the prohibition or granting of registration for the retail sale of liquor at or near a petroleum service station: and - (m) generally all matters which are reasonably necessary or expedient to be prescribed in order to achieve the objects of his Act. - (2) A regulation made under this Act may provide that a person who contravenes or fails to comply with a provision thereof, shall be guilty of an offence and liable on conviction to a fine or to imprisonment for a period no. exceeding two years. - (3) A regulation regarding any fees shall be made in consultation with the Minister in the national sphere of government responsible for state expenditure.